Godim/Godim/README.md

 ## Hi there 👋

+This account is for my personal projects and learning cources.
+May be something else but I'm not sure that I plan to publish anything here

 <!--
 **Godim/Godim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.